7h3v01c3/tutorials/masternode_baggage_two_pc_method.md

 ### Step 5: Clean Up the Intermediate Machine
 1. **Uninstall Divi Desktop:**
-   - Repeat the uninstall process on the intermediate machine to remove Divi Desktop completely.
+   - Repeat the uninstall process from Step 4 (1), on the intermediate machine to remove Divi Desktop completely.
-2. **Optional:** Reinstall later if needed or keep it as a backup machine.

 ---